TeamStarDrive/StarDrive/README.md

     * Workloads Module: .NET desktop development
     * Workloads Module: Desktop development with C++
     * Workloads Module: Game development with C++
-* Install [SourceTree](https://www.sourcetreeapp.com/) or some other Mercurial client.
+* Install [SourceTree](https://www.sourcetreeapp.com/) or some other GIT client.
-    * Configure SourceTree: Tools->Options->Mercurial: [v] Allow Git Subrepositories
+    * Configure SourceTree: Tools->Options->Git: [v] Perform submodule actions recursively
 * [Clone](https://confluence.atlassian.com/sourcetreekb/clone-a-repository-into-sourcetree-780870050.html) this repository to a local directory, for example: C:/Projects/BlackBox
 * Switch to DEVELOP branch, which is our main branch for latest ongoing development.
-* Copy the original StarDrive game files to repository root.
+* Copy the original StarDrive game folder to repository root.
 For example: C:/Projects/BlackBox/StarDrive/StarDrive.exe
 * Launch Visual Studio, any missing DLL references should be in BlackBox/StarDrive directory.
 * Launch a full build (Build -> Build Solution) to produce the BlackBox StarDrive executable.
     * If you get this build error: "Windows 10 SDK is not installed", then you need to go back to VS2019 installer and enable Desktop development with C++